rcazzara/seldovia/_people/Ardenia_John_Abelard.md

 (Alaska Native) **John Abelard Ardenia Sr**. died Friday, Nov.
 12, 2008, from a massive heart attack at his home at Lakeside Terrace in Seldovia.
 He was 70.
 Note: John Ardenia’s father was born in the Philippines.
-His mother was an Alaska Tlinket Indian.
+His mother was an Alaska Tlinget Indian.

 Funeral services were held Nov.
 14, at St. Nicholas Russian Orthodox Church in Seldovia.
 He was buried in the Seldovia Cemetery.
 Father